rodleviton/form-reveal/README.md

 form-reveal
 ===========

-Plugin designed to assist the revealing of optional content based on form input selections
+Plugin designed to assist the revealing of content based on form inputs, select options and div selections.